ViewBridge:Revisiting Cross-View Localization from Image Matching: Introduction

 Despite the importance of cross-view image matching, it remains underexplored in existing benchmarks.
-To address this gap, we introduce the first dataset tailored for ground-to-satellite matching: the Cross-View Fine-Grained Image Match (CVFM) dataset.
-CVFM is constructed by sampling ground-view images from the DReSS dataset~\cite{xia2025cross}, and generating dense pixel-level correspondences by projecting ground-view pixels onto aerial-view images using ground-truth depth maps from the DReSS-D~\cite{zhang2025cross} dataset.
-To ensure label quality, we further manually select a high-fidelity subset to serve as a reliable benchmark.
+To address this gap, we introduce the first benchmark tailored for ground-to-satellite matching: the Cross-View Fine-grained image Match (CVFM) benchmark.
+CVFM is constructed by sampling ground-view images from the DReSS dataset~\cite{xia2025cross}, and generating dense pixel-level correspondences by projecting ground-view pixels onto satellite-view images using ground-truth depth maps from the DReSS-D~\cite{zhang2025cross} dataset.
+To ensure label quality, we manually select a high-fidelity subset to serve as a reliable benchmark.
 CVFM contains 32,509 high-quality cross-view image pairs for evaluating image matching algorithms under extreme viewpoint disparities, and facilitates future research in geometry-aware cross-view understanding.
-To summarize, our main contributions are as follows: \begin{itemize} \item We revisit cross-view localization from the perspective of cross-view image matching, and propose a unified framework that enhances both localization and image matching under drastic viewpoint differences. \item We introduce a Surface Model Mechanism that explicitly models the visible surface geometry from the ground-view image via volumetric feature accumulation, enabling semantically and geometrically consistent BEV representations. \item We design SimRefiner, a learnable similarity refinement module that jointly models local spatial coherence and global correspondence trends, leading to robust pose estimation without additional inference overhead. \item We present the CVFM dataset, the first benchmark dedicated to pixel-level ground-to-satellite image matching, offering a new testbed for evaluating matching methods under extreme cross-view conditions. \end{itemize}
+To summarize, our main contributions are as follows:

+\begin{itemize} \item We revisit cross-view localization from an image-matching perspective and present ViewBridge, a unified framework that jointly improves localization and matching under large viewpoint disparities, achieving state-of-the-art performance on public benchmarks. \item We introduce a Surface Model Mechanism that constrains BEV feature construction to physically valid surfaces, enabling semantically and geometrically consistent BEV representations. \item We develop SimRefiner, a learnable module that refines the similarity field by jointly modeling local and global correspondence context, improving match reliability and pose stability. \item We build CVFM, the first large-scale benchmark with pixel-level ground-satellite correspondences for fine-grained cross-view image matching, providing a standardized evaluation for future research. \end{itemize}

-\section{Related work}
+\section{Related Work}